Natural Skincare Use + Care

 Keep your skin hydrated after using a scrub by applying an appropriate moisturizer for your skin type.

-By following these steps, the life of your handmade soap and bath products will be extended long enough for you to enjoy all the extraordinary benefits they offer!
+By following these steps, the life of your natural skincare products will be extended long enough for you to enjoy all the extraordinary benefits they offer!